2016 Guernsey general election

-The 2016 Guernsey general election was held on 27 April 2016 to elect 38 members of the States of Guernsey who will serve until 2020.
+The 2016 Guernsey general election was held on 27 April 2016 to elect 38 members of the States of Guernsey, serving until 2020.

 There was a by-election in October 2016 to fill a vacancy in the district of Vale.

 Electoral system

 Following the 2012 general election, it was decided to reduce the number of seats from 45 to 38.
 This resulted in reductions to the number of seats in most electoral districts, although the districts themselves remained unchanged.
+The members of the States of Guernsey were elected via plurality-at-large voting in seven districts, with each district electing either five or six members.

 A new electoral roll was drawn up, with 22,408 people registered to vote by 4 November 2015.
 The total passed 25,000 by 7 January 2016 and rose to 27,000 on 15 February, before reaching 30,320 when registration closed, higher than the 29,745 who registered for the 2012 elections.

 Campaign

 Prospective candidates started to register by filing their nominations at the Bailiff's Chambers on 21 March and had until 31 March 2016 to file nomination forms.
 There are no political parties; all candidates stood as non-partisans.
 Candidates could apply for a grant of up to £600 for the production and distribution of manifestos.
 A total of 81 candidates stood for the 38 seats.

 Hustings meetings took place at a number of locations on various dates in April.